jadiagaurang/ScreenshotCrew/README.md

 # ScreenshotCrew
-ScreenshotCrew is an open-source screenshot as a service using Chrome's Puppeteer headless library.
+ScreenshotCrew is an open-source screenshot as a service using Puppeteer headless browser.
 Using Node.js, Puppeteer and other plugins, ScreenshotCrew provides utility tool to create screenshot from any web page.

 ## Motivation
 * https://screenshotlayer.com/